jp2 metadata: Unrecognized UUID EXIF box

 726 rmills@rmillsmbp:~/gnu/exiv2/trunk/build $ bin/Debug/exiv2 --verbose --version --grep svn exiv2 0.25 001900 (64 bit build) svn=4629 727 rmills@rmillsmbp:~/gnu/exiv2/trunk/build $ bin/Debug/exiv2 -pa --grep Software ~/Downloads/Test.jp2 Warning: Reading non-standard UUID-EXIF_bad box in /Users/rmills/Downloads/Test.jp2 Warning: Directory OlympusCs, entry 0x0101: Strip 0 is outside of the data area; ignored.
 Exif.Image.ProcessingSoftware Ascii 14 digiKam-5.2.0 Exif.Image.Software Ascii 32 Version 1.0 Xmp.tiff.Software XmpText 13 digiKam-5.2.0 728 rmills@rmillsmbp:~/gnu/exiv2/trunk/build $I hope to get the ICC profile written today and be totally finished with #1243.

-#14 Updated by Phil Harvey 12 months ago
+#14 Updated by Phil Harvey about 1 year ago

 Robin Mills wrote:

 I'm very surprised that this issue has been in the code for a long time without being raised.
 Clearly very few people use Exiv2 with JP2.

 ...and even fewer that use EXIF in JP2.

 A bit of history:

 In 2007 the "JpgTiffExif->JP2" box was proposed to the JPEG group and added to ExifTool at that time, but never ratified by the JPEG group.
 This was documented on the Jpeg2000 Wikipedia page, but it was edited out in 2008 (however it still lingers in some language versions of that page).